sahil-k-george/bspwm-dotfiles/README.md

 These are my personal configuration files (dotfiles) for my BSPWM setup.
 This is a clean, keyboard-driven tiling window environment styled dynamically (via Pywal) using BSPWM, Polybar, Dunst, Rofi, and Kitty.

-Everything is stored inside the `.config` folder to keep things easy to manage, back up, and copy to new installations.
+Everything is stored inside the `dotfiles` folder (once you are done cloning the repository as given in the command in the following sections) to keep things easy to manage, back up, and copy to new installations.

----
+> [!WARNING]
+> **Disclaimer & Usage Warning**
+> Since these are my personal configuration files tailored to my own workflow and hardware, please keep the following in mind:
+> - **Potential Bugs:** You may encounter bugs, broken scripts, or layout issues.
+> - **Updates:** Not all local fixes, tweaks, or updates will be immediately pushed to GitHub.
+It should also be noted that this is not a `just run and everything's installed` script.
+Some features or apps mentioned or used may not be referenced in the dependencies installation commands/section.
+> - **Self-Sufficiency Required:** By using these dotfiles, you agree that you are either test-driving them or possess the necessary troubleshooting skills to fix things on your own if something goes wrong, or if some packages or files are missing.
+> - **System Discrepancies:** Configuration details like network interface names, monitor layouts, default wallpaper names, packages, etc., might need manual adjustments to work on your specific setup.
+> - **No Warranty:** Use them at your own risk.
+Make sure to back up your existing configurations before applying these.

 ## Screenshots

 <p align="center">